 Most European sport is organised across a geographical area which virtually matches that of the 49 Parties to the European Cultural Convention.
 The states concerned share not only a cultural and political heritage, but also a pattern of sporting activity.
-Hence it is no surprise that they feel the need to co-operate at pan-European level within EPAS, so that they can pool their ideas about sport policy.
+Hence it is no surprise that they feel the need to co-operate at pan-European level within the Council of Europe, so that they can pool their ideas about sport policy.

 Following its creation, EPAS has now organised four Ministerial conferences (Athens 2008, Baku 2010, Belgrade 2012 and Magglingen 2014), where Ministers responsible for sport around the table were able to discuss issues such as the autonomy of sport, match-fixing, gender equality in sport, and corruption in the governance of sport, allowing them to propose concrete actions on these issues at pan-European level.
 The next Conference of Ministers responsible for sport will take place on 29 November 2016 (Budapest).